PhoenixTales/wiki.gothicarchive.org/characters.md

 - owner of _Mountain Fortress_
 - past owner of some of _Royal Ore Mines_

+## Dailah The Iceskin
+- one of `Creesh a Suul` people
+- `Nobody can say exactly where does she comes from`
+- also called "The Amazon"
+- has violet eyes
+- known as `Eishaut` in German version of `Sleeper's Ban`
+- her sword has ornate hilt
+- was supposedly a sword master of the king

 ## Diego
 - called _Raoul_ on old website
 - cynical thief